-Trump-Russia affair: Key questions answered
+All you need to know about Trump Russia story

 What's it all about?

-President Trump's campaign and transition teams have been accused of colluding with Russian agents to influence the US election in the Republican candidate's favour.
+President Trump's campaign and transition teams have been accused of colluding with Russian agents to influence the US election in the then-Republican candidate's favour.

-US intelligence agencies, including the CIA and NSA, concluded with "high confidence" in 2016 that Russia was behind an effort to thumb the scale of the US election for Mr Trump.
+US intelligence agencies concluded in 2016 that Russia was behind an effort to tip the scale of the US election against Hillary Clinton, with a state-authorised campaign of cyber attacks and fake news stories planted on social media.

 Both the Russian and US presidents have poured scorn on suggestions of collusion, with Mr Trump calling it "the greatest political witch hunt in history".